LBRVB FORMAT -

 v You must have 4 people on your roster and may have up to 7 players on your roster.
 (For playoffs, a player must have played on your team for 3 matches.
 Be sure to sign in your team each week on the clipboard.)

 v You play with 4 players on the court.
 One of the players must be female.
 (There is no coed contact rule.)
 If on a given week you are unable to field 4 players, you may play with 2 or 3 players and not forfeit.
 This should happen no more than 3 times in a season.
-Also, if you do not have a female player on the court, the other team is awarded 10 points.
+Also, if you do not have a female player on the court, the other team is awarded 10 points AND you play with two or three males (not four).
 Again, not having a female should happen no more than 3 times in a season.

 v Games will start promptly at 6:30.
 (Every 10 minutes, a game is forfeited if your team is not present.)

 v Play 5 games, rally scoring to 21 points, (25 point cap).
 Switch sides every 7 points.

 v To determine side and serve use a coin toss, hidden rock, odd/even, etc. Alternate choice of side or serve for the first 4 games.
 Then redo the coin toss/hidden rock for game 5.

 v Abide by the SPIRIT OF FAIR PLAY!
 Honor calls are encouraged.
 If there is a disagreement, respect the call or replay the point.

 v Players are NOT required to rotate positions on the court.
 However, you must follow a set service order.

 v If serving underhand, the ball must be visibly released. (i.e. no teeing up!)

 v No screening!
 If a player from your team is serving the ball you may NOT prevent anyone from the opposing team from seeing the server or the path of the ball.
 So, down in front!
 And if the opposing team calls a screen, move a little.

 v A ball must be hit, not caught or thrown.
 No doubles, lifts, or holds.
 (The only exception is for a hard-driven ball - see below.)